CONGRATULATIONS to the Following

 Charcoal and pencil on archival paper

-52 x 40cm $1000
+52 x 40cm $1000 (SOLD)

 This work is part of a series of drawings where each of them brings forth memories, personalities, and cultural resonances that garments carry over time.
 Through line, tones and intentional compositions ‘Garment Chronicles’ seeks to connect viewers with the unseen narratives, exploring how clothing serves as both a personal and collective chronicle.